Jason W Nicholson

 Complaints about the use of personal data

 If you wish to raise a complaint on how we have handled your personal data, you can contact our data Protection Officer who will investigate further.
-Our Data Protection Officer is Jason Nicholson and you can contact him by email - firstname.lastname@example.org by telephone 03448487370 or at any of our offices.
+Our Data Protection Officer is Jason Nicholson and you can contact him by email - email@example.com or by telephone at our offices.

 If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can complain to the Information commissioner’s Office (ICO).